Graph-ICS/Graph-ICS/readme.md

 tab edit right-click on the project folder and run CMake.

 7.6.
-(Optional)If you have another configuration and it fails, so make sure you delete the created CMakeCache.txt on the GraphMic0.7\bin folder and the CMakeLists.txt.user on the source folder before you try it again.
+(Optional)If you have another configuration and it fails, so make sure you delete the created CMakeCache.txt on the Graph-ICS\bin folder and the CMakeLists.txt.user on the source folder before you try it again.
 <center>
 	<img src="doc/Readme_Installation/Installation17.PNG" />